Felipe-Borba/IGTI-NodeJS/README.md

 ## Lesson 5.2.2

-* resolvers and quick explanation how to use GraphiQL
+* Resolvers and quick explanation how to use GraphiQL

+## Lesson 5.2.3

+* Mutations